Content marketing is the “show don’t sell” of promotion, based on communication of useful information and mutual discovery.

 Georgina shoves her card at you, “Give me your information.
 It’s time for holiday dog photos.
 I’ll text you tomorrow and follow up.
 We can set up an appointment.”

 Now, Georgina might be the most brilliant pet photographer that ever snapped a pooch but chances are, after that interaction, in the future you’ll be ducking behind the ficus tree to avoid her.

 How the conversation should happen

-Imagine you’re at the same party, petting Mary’s dog Rufus.
+Imagine you’re at the same party, petting the host’s dog Rufus.
 Georgina approaches you and comments on the delicious hors d’oeuvres as Rufus tries to grab them.
 You mention your own dog’s fondness for table scraps and Georgina says, “My dog, too.
 I can manage other people’s dogs when I take their portraits, but…”

 Oh?
 Dog portraits?

 “Yes, in fact” — she points — “I took those pictures of Rufus, there.
 Here’s my card — if you’re planning on taking pictures of your dog for holiday cards, have hints on my website about how to take great pet photos.”
-Mary then tells a funny anecdote about her latest client, a French bulldog …
+Georgina then tells a funny anecdote about her latest client, a French bulldog …

 You don’t need a pet portrait but…